ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 image encoding, and printing out a URI to an interactive console.
-While this URI is generally hosted at the AS, the client instance can make no assumptions about its contents, composition, or relationship to the AS grant URI.
+While this URI is generally hosted at the AS, the client instance can make no assumptions about its contents, composition, or relationship to the grant endpoint URI.

 ~~~ json
 "interact": {